oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RestructuringOutDirectory.md

 CD3 Automation Toolkit generates all the output terraform files in a single region directory.
 OCI components like - network, instances, LBaaS, Databases etc are maintained in a single tfstate file.
 This may not be a viable option if you are planning to build a huge infrastructure.

 This document explains how to organise separate TF files for each of the resources.
+TF files should be separated at the start, before you execute _terraform apply_ for any resource.
+If you already have components created in OCI, export them and follow the below steps before importing them into the state.

 ### Requirements: